luvnft/nftdrop/README.md

 - Built on Base blockchain
 - Utilizes Zora's NFT minting capabilities

-Mint Wave bridges the gap between NFT creators and potential recipients, making the world of blockchain-based digital assets more accessible to everyone.
+AirDrop bridges the gap between NFT creators and potential recipients, making the world of blockchain-based digital assets more accessible to everyone.

 ### Demo

-Experience Mint Wave in action with this two-part demo:
+Experience AirDrop in action with this two-part demo:

 #### 1. Airdrop Creator

 Scenario: You've created an ERC-1155 NFT on Zora.co (recorded on the Base blockchain) and want to airdrop it to your community.

 Steps:
-1. Use Mint Wave to generate a unique QR code for your airdrop.
+1. Use AirDrop to generate a unique QR code for your airdrop.
 2. Share this QR code with your community.

 [View a demo QR code created by me](https://nft-surprise.web.app/qr/?id=2g9qj6qG6eAa9CXlKk5K)